bienoubien-studio/rizom/README.md

 - [ ] Working Live Edit system (in developpment)
 - [ ] Panel i18n
 - [ ] cmd-K menu in admin Panel
+- [ ] switch from lucia to better-auth

 Feel free to open a discussion for features request.